xdrncy/software-engineering-test/README.md

 ## Expected Solution
 * Call the seed.py from the your script in order to generate a data pipeline for the processing code
-* Present the solution as a separate python/ruby/nodejs script file in this directory
-* Create a unit test for your script file to test the various scenarios presented in your script
+* Create a separate unit test for your script file to test the various scenarios presented in your script
 * DO NOT edit or amend the seed.py file
+* Include a separate readme in the form of a README.txt if additional instructions are required to get your solution running
+* Your solution should follow best practices such as DRY, KISS, YAGNI, SOLID etc.
+* **IMPORTANT** Your solution should consists of a solution file, a unit test file and a README.txt if necessary
+* Your solution will be rated for cyclomatic complexity, code maintainability, adherence to best practices, elegance of solution, defensibility and performance
+* Solutions that do not follow the submission instructions WILL NOT be considered

 ## Outputs
 Our test script expects a stdout of the following format